bkesterbyld/maroon-potato/src/pages/index.md

           Above enforces a data-centric approach that is the opposite of procuring databases—which traps data behind applications and proliferates silos.
-A single data set can power multiple views that feed multiple applications, with each view getting it's own granular API keys down to the field level if needed.
+A single data set can power multiple views that feed multiple application.
+Each view gets it's own granular API key down to the field level if needed.
         actions: []
         media_position: left
         media_width: thirty-three